-The nominees for the Classical:NEXT 2019 Innovation Award will be selected by a committee of 28 music journalists and experts from 26 countries and every continent, who in their work focus on renewal and trends in classical music.
-The Nominating Committee, which includes our Industry Insiders, is not fixed and varies every year.
-These are the members for 2019, in alphabetical order:
+The nominees for the Classical:NEXT 2022 Innovation Award will be selected by a committee of 15 music journalists and experts from 13 countries from around the world, whose work focuses on renewal and trends in classical music.
+The Nominating Committee, which includes our Industry Insider, is not fixed and varies every year.
+These are the members for 2022, in alphabetical order:

 Harriet Cunningham (Australia)

-Harriet Cunningham is a freelance writer based in Sydney, Australia.
-In print she is best known as one of the Sydney Morning Herald's classical music critics.
+Harriet Cunningham is a freelance writer and researcher based in Sydney, Australia.
+In print, she is best known as one of the Sydney Morning Herald's music and theatre critics.
 She is addicted to listening and thinking about live music – any kind of live performance, in fact.
 She has been known to play the violin.

 Jessica Duchen (UK)

 Jessica Duchen is a music critic, author and librettist.
 She contributes to The Sunday Times, The I and BBC Music Magazine, and her libretti include Roxanna Panufnik’s Silver Birch, shortlisted for an International Opera Award in 2018.
 Her latest book is the novel Immortal, about Beethoven’s ‘immortal beloved’.

 Lorena Jiménez is a musicologist, classical critic and PR manager.
 Her reviews and interviews have appeared in magazines such as Ritmo, Audioclásica, Pro Ópera and La Scena Musicale.
 She has a degree in Musicology from the University of Oviedo and a Master's in Arts Administration from the University of Dresden.

 David Kettle (UK)